hashicorp/field-workshops-terraform/instructor-guides/aws_intro_to_terraform_INSTRUCTOR_GUIDE.md

 After chapter 1 there is a slide that says *Live Demo*.
 You can use an instruqt track to do a brief Terraform demo for your participants, or insert your own demo here.
 Follow these steps to do the demo in instruqt:

 #### Setup
 1. Right before you start the training, visit https://instruqt.com/hashicorp/tracks/terraform-build-aws and start the track.
 You do not have to complete the track, we're just using Instruqt to stand up a demo environment.
 Open the `/root/hashicat-aws` folder with VSC.
 Copy the *.completed files from the exercises directory and overwrite main.tf and outputs.tf.
-Open a terminal and run `terraform init; terraform apply -auto-approve`.
+On the "Shell" tab, run `terraform init; terraform apply -auto-approve`.
 Open the Meow World application in another browser tab.
 Open the AWS console and navigate to your infrastructure in the UI.
 If the app doesn't load the first time run `terraform apply` again.

 NOTE: You can find the AWS account ID, username and password in your environment variables.
 Use these to log onto the AWS Console.